tudelft3d/geo2020/supervisors/index.md

 ### P1

   - 1st supervisor must be present; 2nd can be there but not mandatory
+  - you need to listen to the presentation of your own student, and ask questions
   - nothing else to do

 ### P2

+  - both supervisors should read P2 proposal
-  - both supervisors must attend P2
+  - both supervisors must attend P2, and ask questions
+  - both supervisors decide if it's a go or nogo
   - 1st supervisor must put in The System the final result of P2 (go/nogo/retake)

 ### P3

-  - both supervisors must attend the presentation
+  - both supervisors must attend the presentation, and ask questions
   - the student has to organise the presentation, not the supervisor
   - 1st supervisor must put in The System that P3 has been done